Planning ahead for a claim

 - Designated medical providers — Make sure your employees are aware of your designated medical providers and that supervisors have copies of your designated provider list notification letter readily available

 - Report injuries within 24 hours — Reinforce with your employees and supervisors that all injuries must be reported immediately

-- Important forms — Provide your supervisors with Accident Investigation Report forms and Employee Accident Report forms so they can obtain pertinent information about accidents and injuries.
+- Important forms — Provide your supervisors with Accident Investigation Report forms, Employee Accident Report forms and Witness Report forms so they can obtain pertinent information about accidents and injuries.